jvgiordano/OSSMM-Version-1/docs/_pages/final-checks.md

 To verify your OSSMM system:

-1. Turn on the OSSMM headband byu pressing the ON/RESET button on the front face.
+1. Turn on the OSSMM headband by pressing the ON/RESET button on the front face.
 2. Put on the OSSMM headband.
 3. Open the OSSMM app on your Android device.
 4. Enable the BLE and Location requirements.
 5. Go to Settings >> Find Device.
-6. Connect the the OSSMM device.
+6. Connect the OSSMM device.
 7. Move to the Live Data section
 8. Move your head and confirm the Accelerometer and Gyroscope plots show your movement.
 9. Quickly move your eyes left-to-right, right-to-left, or in circles to verify your eye movement is detected.